jerryhgladinet/docs/admin/source/chapter04.rst

 Display Name:

-    The name of the team folder
+    The name of the team folder.

 User List: